Nice to meet you.

 • The employee requests time off in advance that they have accrued as paid time off (PTO).

-• The employee makes the request within a specified, reasonable time period prior to taking it (ideally a two-week notice although this is not always possible).
+• The employee makes the request within a specified, reasonable time period before taking it (ideally, two weeks' notice, although this is not always possible).

-Unexcused absences are those that don’t meet any of the above mentioned guidelines.
-There are times when emergencies happen and your policy should allow for that.
-For example, if an employee experiences a sudden sickness or accident/injury, this can’t be controlled so make sure you have something in place that addresses such instances.
-In these cases, you can require the employees to provide you with a doctor’s note or proof of the reason behind their absence.
+Unexcused absences are those that don’t meet any of the above-mentioned guidelines.
+There are times when emergencies happen, and your policy should allow that.
+For example, if an employee experiences a sudden sickness or accident/injury, this can’t be controlled, so ensure you have something in place to address such instances.
+In these cases, you can require the employees to provide you with a doctor’s note or proof of their absence.

 Sometimes, a valuable employee might experience a personal hardship, perhaps a death in the family, transportation problems, or a sudden need to relocate.
-Try to keep such instances in mind when building a comprehensive attendance policy because these things can and do happen.
+Remember such instances when building a comprehensive attendance policy because these things can and do happen.
 You don’t want to have to terminate an employee for an unfortunate personal event or circumstance.

 2. Keep track of employee absences

-Companies with field or remote workers face unique challenges when it comes to tracking absences.
-For these situations, cloud-based, time-tracking, and shift scheduling technology can be a life-saver.
+Companies with field or remote workers face unique challenges when tracking absences.
+In these situations, cloud-based, time-tracking, and shift-scheduling technology can be a lifesaver.
 Scheduling is critical for maintaining productivity, decreasing turnover rates, keeping operations running smoothly, and assisting in payroll and time tracking.

 employee scheduling benefits